 22 Non-Fiction Books About World War 2

 The time of World War II was dark and ugly for the whole world.
-There were so many things going around in the world at that time.
-So many that we don’t even know all of it.
-Even I didn’t know the entire thing until I came across these books and that’s why I’m so eager to share them with you.
-So, here they are!
+There were so many things going around in the world at that time that we don’t even know all of it.
+So I did some research and found these interesting books, I have listed below.

 1. Engineers of Victory

 Full Title: Engineers of Victory: The Problem Solvers Who Turned the Tide in the Second World War

 The intimate accounts of the cavity magnetron, a tiny radar as small as a soup plate, and the Hedgehog, a multi-headed grenade launcher that helped the Allied forces to eliminate the danger to their armored vehicles crossing the Atlantic.